 Depending on end use, both beets are an excellent forage crops, with fodder beet been slightly higher fresh weight yield but sugar beet been the higher quality, see table below.
 As beet is a low protein forage, it is important to always balance diets.

-On an annual basic Jordan Agri Ltd pick the top varieties from breeders / suppliers to match the growers needs whether it be high dry matter sugar beet or big yielding fodders beets.
+On an annual basis Jordan Agri Ltd pick the top varieties from breeders / suppliers to match the growers needs whether it be high dry matter sugar beet or big yielding fodders beets.
 We have the variety for you.

 October to March Varieties with higher % roots in the ground also have higher dirt tares.
 The higher the dry matter, the deeper the beet sits in the ground and the more frost resistant.